peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 }
 \end{figure}

-Computational intermittence allows us to reduce the computation time of intermittent steps when approximate results are calculated (e.g. by interpolation), while full steps take an unchanged amount of time (or somewhat greater, depending on implementation details).
+Temporal subsampling allows us to reduce the computation time of intermittent steps when approximate results are calculated (e.g. by interpolation), while full steps take an unchanged amount of time (or somewhat greater, depending on implementation details).